mrkmg/node-docker-test/README.md

 ## Other Notes

 - The current working directory is copied into docker to the directory /test-src.
 Then that directory is rsync'd to /test excluding the node_modules folder (to ensure a new download of all the dependencies).
-Then test is run from the /test directory.
+The test is run from the /test directory.
 - During setup, ndt will pre-download the versions specified during setup.
 You can re-run setup at any time to update the image to contain the versions specified at any time.
 It is recommended to re-run setup whenever there are new versions which match your config to prevent having to re-download the node binaries every time your run your tests.
+If `reset` is false, then the image will be re-used and any existing versions are not re-downloaded.
 - ndt uses `debian:stable` as the base image.
 - ndt just calls the docker command.
 You must be able to execute the `docker` application in order to use ndt.
 Please see your distribution's documentation for details on how to setup and use docker.
 - Each command in `setup-commands` and `commands` will be joined with the "&&" operator.
-Therefor if any command fails, the setup or test is stopped.
+Therefor if any command fails, the entire setup or test is stopped.

 ## TODO Before Version 1